alecramsay/pg/docs/_pages/pages/PA.markdown

 xx: "PA"
 ---

-The Baseline congressional districts are re naturally relatively proportional and compact (86 and 81, respectively), have only moderate competitiveness (46) and opportunity for minority representation (47), and poor county-district splitting (0).
+The Baseline congressional districts are naturally relatively proportional and compact (86 and 81, respectively), have only moderate competitiveness (46) and opportunity for minority representation (47), and poor county-district splitting (0).

 These are some major quantifiable policy tradeoffs, relative to the Baseline map: